-Adrian’s current research on take-home naloxone continues his focus on health promotion developed during his PhD research which analysed how young people, their drug consumption and their social lives are constituted in Australian classroom drug education and social marketing.
-Adrian has published on young men’s drug consumption and friendship, young men’s understandings of health promotion information, gender and drug education, neuroscientific accounts of youth and addiction and, most recently, take-home naloxone.
+Adrian has published on young men’s drug consumption and friendship, young men’s understandings of health promotion information, gender and drug education, neuroscientific accounts of youth and addiction, experiences of stigma in health and take-home naloxone.

 • Seear, Fraser, valentine, Farrugia, Edwards, Jeffcote.
 Addressing hepatitis C-related legal, policy and practice discrimination in a post-cure world: $560,286.

 • Fraser, Farrugia, Moore, Edwards.
 South West Sydney Drug Health Services grant.
 Assertive youth outreach in SWSLHD: Program and participant aims, priorities and outcomes, 2018-19: $50,000